-Units may reduce numbers without penalty until May 1, 2024.
+Units may reduce numbers without penalty until May 1, 2025.
 After May 1, refunds occur only in the event of documented illness or injury prohibiting attendance, family military transfer/deployment, or death of an immediate family member.
 Email refund requests to the Camp Director.
-Refunds are calculated at 80% of fees paid and are refunded after August 9, 2024.
+Refunds are calculated at 80% of fees paid and are refunded after August 9, 2025.
 We are unable to issue a refund to Scouts who must attend summer school or who decide they no longer want to attend Camp or remain in the Scouting program.
-Refund requests must be made within 2 weeks after their reserved week.